Regardless of your blog’s niche, you have to take care of your readers. Here are five important pages every blog needs.

 Although a disclosure statement covers you for banner links and advertisements, you may need to provide more disclosure in reviews of products to show your relationship, if any.

 The concern is consumer protection and letting them know the information about any relationship you have with the product you’re endorsing.
 It lets the reader decide if that relationship will impact the trust they place in your review.

 It’s All About Building Trust

 Be honest with your reviews and disclosures.
-That's an essential component of establishing your authenticity and trust relationship with your readers.
-Be sure to add these five pages every blog needs to start building that relationship with your readers.
+That’s an essential component of establishing your authenticity and trust relationship with your readers.
+Be sure to add these five pages every blog needs to start building that relationship with its readers.